To take advantage of your benefits, log in!

 Couldn't load pickup availability

-This flat wick is perfectly suited for making beeswax or vegetable wax candles.
-It is also compatible with paraffin.
+This flat wick is perfectly suited to making beeswax or vegetable wax candles.
+It is also compatible with paraffin wax.

-Thanks to its adjustable length, it is suitable for container candles, molded candles and tapers.
+Thanks to its adjustable length, it is equally suitable for container candles, moulded candles and taper candles.

-After cutting to the desired length, immediately make a small slipknot at one end: this part will form the tip of the candle.
+Once you've cut the wick to the desired length, immediately make a small noose at one end: this is the part that will form the tip of the candle.

-Also, make sure to orient the wick correctly: the V-shaped structure on the flattened side should always be open towards the tip of the candle, in order to ensure even combustion.
+Make sure you also orientate the wick correctly: the V-shaped structure on the flattened side should always be open towards the tip of the candle, to ensure even burning.

-Coiled wicks offer an ideal solution for craftsmen and creators seeking versatility, economy and control in their creations.
+Coil wicks offer an ideal solution for craftspeople and designers who want versatility, economy and control in their work.

-For poured candles, dip the wick into the melted wax, let it dry, then repeat the process 1 to 2 times.
-Once the wick is stiff, insert it into a round wick holder with a hole and tighten it using flat-nose pliers.
+For poured candles, dip the wick into the melted wax, leave it to dry, then repeat the operation 1 or 2 times.
+Once the wick is rigid, insert it into a round wick holder with a hole and tighten it with flat-nose pliers.

-For molded candles, insert the wick into the opening of the polycarbonate mold, then pull it outwards before placing a sealing cap.
-For a silicone mold, carefully pierce the bottom with a needle and thread the wick through.
+For moulded candles, insert the wick into the hole in the polycarbonate mould, then pull it outwards before fitting a sealing plug.
+For silicone moulds, carefully pierce the base with a needle and push the wick through.

-After internal testing, we established the most suitable combinations of wick holders and wick types.
-These combinations guarantee stable, even, and safe burning, regardless of the wax used.
+Following in-house tests, we have established the most suitable combinations of wick holders and wick references.
+These combinations guarantee stable, even and safe combustion, whatever the wax used.

 | References | Recommended wick holders |